ibm-cloud-docs/SecureGateway/securegateway_auto-start.md

 ### SystemD
 {: #auto-start-systemd}

-### Starting the client
-{: #systemd-start}

-If you are using the systemD capability so that the Secure Gateway client runs automatically at system startup you may have to check its configuration first (/etc/ibm/sgenvironment.conf).
+If you are using the systemD capability so that the Secure Gateway client runs automatically at system startup, you have to check its configuration first (/etc/ibm/sgenvironment.conf).
 Once you have configured the upstart service you can use the following command to start it:

 ```
 systemctl start securegateway_client